Theoria and Praxis: International Journal of Interdisciplinary Thought

 Topics open to participants include, but are not limited to, the following:

-• What is the relevance of the traditional sociological distinction between
+• What is the fate of human rights in the “developed world?”

 Neither are submissions, by any means, to be confined to these questions alone.